Steamboat Springs Activities: 8 Things to Do Other Than Ski

 Attend an Event

 In winter, check out Steamboat Springs Winter Carnival, a five-day extravaganza with skiing, parties and family activities.
-In July, over 10,000 people gather for the Hot Air Balloon Rodeo, a summertime must-see.
+In July, over 10,000 people gather for Hot Air Balloon Rodeo, a summertime must-see.
 Find more Steamboat Springs signature events.

 Practice Self Care

 When planning a vacation in Steamboat Springs, remember it’s an ideal destination for wellness.
-Aside from relaxing hot springs, the area also features spas, massage therapists, salons and yoga studios.
+Aside from relaxing hot springs, the area features spas, massage therapists, salons and yoga studios.
 Area day spas offers body treatments, manicures, pedicures and other ways to pamper the body.
-Additionally, several studios offer yoga and Pilates classes where guests can connect with others and their own body.
+Additionally, studios offer yoga and Pilates classes where guests connect with others and their own body.

 Sometimes it’s too cold or wet to play outside.
 In those cases, head to these two Steamboat Springs indoor attractions.
-Howelsen Ice Complex is one of the only in Colorado that offers bumper cars on ice.
-All ages can ride bumper cars for 20 minutes, then ice skate and play hockey.
+Howelsen Ice Complex is one of the only in Colorado that has bumper cars on ice.
+All ages ride bumper cars for 20 minutes, then ice skate and play hockey.
 Howelsen Ice Complex also offers public and private skating and hockey lessons.

 Shop for Something Special

 Another top among Steamboat Springs activities is shopping.
 The city has a vibrant downtown.
 Start by shopping Main Street, a center for dining, shopping and culture.
 Downtown Steamboat Springs has art galleries and locally owned boutiques for souvenir shopping or gifts.

 Visitors will also find apparel, children’s goodies, handcrafted items, jewelry and sporting goods.
 A few musts include Off the Beaten Path, FM Light and Sons, Deja Ve Boutique, One Stop Ski Shop, and Steamboat Ski and Bike Kare.